Economics, Finance and International Business

 This module provides an introduction to the historical development of economic ideas.
 In so doing it is designed to illuminate both the influence of such ideas within a variety of social and political contexts and against the background of debates in economic policy.
 It aims to demonstrate the variety of approaches which can be taken to the study of economic phenomena and the traditions to which they give rise.

-Upon successful completion of this module, you will be able to appreciate the relationship between developments in economic thought and within general society, critically evaluate the ideas of economic thinkers and appreciate the diversity of paradigms which have influenced the development of economic doctrine over time.
+Upon successful completion of this module, you will be able to appreciate the relationship between developments in economic thought and within general society, critically evaluate the ideas of economic thinkers, and appreciate the diversity of paradigms which have influenced the development of economic doctrine over time.

 Financial Markets and Institutions

 On this module, you’ll examine the nature of financial markets and the role of financial intermediaries.
 You’ll analyse the nature of market efficiency, and the extent to which asset prices reflect rational decisions in consideration of psychological or speculative factors.
-You’ll also explore comparative merits and the question of financial regulation.
-Different types of financial instruments and their valuation will also be explored.
+You’ll explore comparative merits and the question of financial regulation.
+You'll also explore different types of financial instruments and their valuation.

 Upon successful completion of this module, you’ll be able to assess institution-based and market-based finance in a variety of contexts, understand the main principles underlying asset pricing models, and resolve general problems in selecting investments in a global market.